ndahimana154/Insert-values-into-MySQL-Database-from-Form-by-using-Node-Express/README.md

     be it can help other amateurs like me.
 So check these files carefully and rate me accordingly.

-# In this project you will find how to send data from the html form till
-# to the MySQL Database through node js.
+# In this project you will find how to send data from the html form to the MySQL Database through node js.

-#       Please rate me 5!!!!!!!!!
+Please rate me 5!!!!!!!!!

 #       Still ndahimana154